 - Calendar Red-Letter Dates

 - Contacts

-- EagleNet Portal / OrgSync
+- myUMW

 - EagleOne Card

 - Technology

 WELCOME

 Congratulations

 on your decision to join the University of Mary Washington, a place where you will juggle rigorous academics with a rich array of extracurricular activities.
 We look forward to welcoming you in January to your new home away from home.